ekasin/terraform-provider-docusign/README.md

 ## Working with terraform

 #### Create User
-1. Add the user email, first name, last name, job_title, company in the respective field in `main.tf`
+1. Add the user email, first name, last name, job_title, company in the respective field in resourcse block(refer example usage)
 2. Initialize the terraform provider `terraform init`
 3. Check the changes applicable using `terraform plan` and apply using `terraform apply`
 4. You will see that a user has been successfully created and an account activation mail has been sent to the user.
 5. Activate the account using the link provided in the mail.

 #### Update the user
-Update the data of the user in the `main.tf` file and apply using `terraform apply`
+Update the data of the user in the resourcse block and apply using `terraform apply`

 #### Read the User Data
-Add data and output blocks in the `main.tf` file and run `terraform plan` to read user data
+Add data and output blocks and run `terraform plan` to read user data

 #### Delete the user
-Delete the resource block of the particular user from `main.tf` file and run `terraform apply`.
+Delete the resource block of the particular user file and run `terraform apply` or run `terraform destroy`.

 #### Import a User Data
-1. Write manually a resource configuration block for the User in `main.tf`, to which the imported object will be mapped.
+1. Write manually a resource configuration block for the User(refer resourcse block), to which the imported object will be mapped.
 2. Run the command `terraform import docusign_user.user1 [EMAIL_ID]`
 3. Check for the attributes in the `.tfstate` file and fill them accordingly in resource block.